j-fuentes/bdaybot-slack/README.md

 Holds the information that the app uses to authenticate against Google in order to get access to the spreadsheet.

-You can get this by using the `-auth` argument.
+You can generate it by running the tool with `-auth` argument.

 ## Standalone run